ClusterCockpit/cc-backend/docs/dev-authentication.md

 # Overview

-The implementation of authentication is not easy to understand by just looking at the code.
 The authentication is implemented in `internal/auth/`.
 In `auth.go` an interface is defined that any authentication provider must fulfill.
 It also acts as a dispatcher to delegate the calls to the available authentication providers.

+Two authentication types are available:
+* JWT authentication for the REST API that does not create a session cookie
+* Session based authentication using a session cookie

-The most important routine are:
+The most important routines in auth are:
-* `CanLogin()` Check if the authentication method is supported for login attempt
 * `Login()` Handle POST request to login user and start a new session
 * `Auth()`  Authenticate user and put User Object in context of the request